Table of Contents for this Page

 Overview of Quartz Counters

-Quartz counters are now the leading competitor to granite for upscale kitchen and bath remodeling and construction.
+Quartz counters are now the leading competitor to granite for upscale kitchen and bath home improvement, remodeling and construction.
 Beauty and durability are combined in quartz counters.
 The material is easy to clean, and its non-porous surface doesn’t have the stain potential of granite.
+When you factor the quartz countertops price compared to other countertop material with a similar price point, it only makes sense to include this in your kitchen remodel planning.

 Did you know that quartz is also called engineered stone?
 It’s made from 93% quartz chip and dust held together with polyester resin binders that are pigmented to give the countertop its color.
 The process gives manufacturers control of the color and appearance.
-Quartz countertop cost is narrower than natural stone, since there are fewer variables in pricing.
+While costs vary, quartz countertops cost is narrower than natural stone, since there are fewer variables in square feet pricing.

-There are fewer variables with quartz than with granite and marble, but some material factors are in play.
-Others are related to how much fabrication work is done on the slabs and to installation difficulty.
+There are fewer variables with quartz than with granite countertops and marble, but some material factors are in play.
+Others are related to how much countertop space you need, the fabrication work being done on the slabs and the installation difficulty.

 - Grade of the Quartz: There are three engineered stone grading levels: First quality or first choice ($80-$105 installed) has rich, deep color and consistency.
 Standard or commercial grade quartz ($70-$95) isn’t as deeply pigmented and has a higher ratio of dust to chips than first quality counters.
 Seconds or second choice ($55-$75) have the highest ratio of dust to chip, so are plain looking.
 Grade doesn’t affect strength or durability.